Two-Person Bargaining when the Disagreement Point is Private Information: Applications to Bargaining Theory

 \section{Applications to Bargaining Theory}

-{In this Section, we discuss three implications of our results for the theory of bargaining under incomplete information.
-In our first application, utility is non-transferable and there are two players with equal bargaining power who call in a mediator to help resolve their bargaining problem.
-In the second application, utility is transferable and, as in the mechanism design literature, one of the players (the informed principal) has all the bargaining power and can dictate the mechanism.
-We show that in either case, \textit{ex-post} efficiency results in a very small class of implementable bargaining solutions.
-In the third application, we also limit ourselves to the transferable utility case; however, rather than focusing on efficiency, we put emphasis on fairness.
-We show that, if one requires equal splitting of the surplus at the interim stage and beliefs are independent, one must always select disagreement.
-Note that this is in sharp contrast to the case with complete information, as, in that case, there always is an outcome which is efficient (all surplus is divided) and egalitarian (each player gets half of the surplus).
-If there is incomplete information, equity implies giving up any possible efficiency gains.}
+In this Section, we discuss three implications of our results for the theory of bargaining under incomplete information.
+In our first application, we consider non-transferable utility and two players with equal bargaining power.
+In the second application, utility is transferable and, as in the mechanism design literature, one of the players (the informed principal) has all the bargaining power so that she can dictate the mechanism.
+We show that in both cases, \textit{ex-post} efficiency results in a very small class of implementable bargaining solutions.
+In the third application, rather than focusing on efficiency, we put emphasis on fairness, and on proportional solutions (for the NTU-case) and the egalitarian solution (in the TU-case).
+Among others, we show that, if the beliefs are independent, an \textit{ interim} egalitarian solution almost always selects disagreement.
+This is in sharp contrast to the case with complete information in which there always is an outcome that is efficient (all surplus is divided) as well as egalitarian (the players get an equal share of the surplus).